 “If you’re feeling all the mistakes, you can’t win.
 You have to think about going forward and leave that stuff behind.
-At that point, it’s time to compete,” Melby says.
+At that point, it’s time to compete,” Melby said.
 “This drill really teaches you how to react.
-I’m not trying to confuse them; I want them to respond to me.
+I’m not trying to confuse a horse; I want it to respond to me.
 At first, the horses won’t stay on pattern, but once they figure out how to stay on it, it’s amazing how much sharper they get.
 The sharper I can make my horses at home, the sharper they’ll be when I haul them somewhere.
-You don’t always get what you want, but you have to know how to react to gain back those steps that you messed up.
+You don’t always get what you want, but you have to know how to react to gain back those steps you messed up.
 You do all of this so whatever their reaction is, you can go with it.”

 Melby shared five keys to forward motion and fast times.

 - Think ‘go forward:’ feel the stride, move forward through that turn, and be quick with your body on the backside to get out of it.